Adversarial Policies Beat Superhuman Go AIs: Strength of Go AI systems Strength of Go AI Systems

-In the previous section, we established that \cpfivezerofive{} without search is at the level of a weak professional with rating around \char`\~2500 on goratings.org.
+In the previous section, we established that \cpfivezerofive{} without search is at the level of a weak professional with rating around \char`\~2738 on goratings.org.

 Assuming Elo transitivity, we can estimate the strength of \cpfivezerofive{} by utilizing Figure~\ref{fig:evaluation:elo-by-search}.
-In particular, our evaluation results tell us that \cpfivezerofive{} with 64 playouts/move is roughly 1063 Elo stronger than \cpfivezerofive{} with no search.
-This puts \cpfivezerofive{} with 64 playouts/move at an Elo of \char`\~3563 on goratings.org---within the top 20 in the world.
+Our evaluation results tell us that \cpfivezerofive{} with 8 playouts/move is roughly 325 Elo stronger than \cpfivezerofive{} with no search.
+This puts \cpfivezerofive{} with 8 playouts/move at an Elo of \char`\~3063 on goratings.org---within the top 500 in the world.
+Beyond 128 playouts/move, \cpfivezerofive{} plays at a superhuman level. \cpfivezerofive{} with 512 playouts/move, for instance, is roughly 1762 Elo stronger than \cpfivezerofive{} with no search, giving an Elo of 4500, over 600 points higher than the top player on goratings.org.